2014–15 Coppa Italia

-The 2014–15 Coppa Italia, also known as TIM Cup for sponsorship reasons, was the 68th edition of the national cup in Italian football.
+The 2014–15 Coppa Italia, also known as TIM Cup for sponsorship reasons, was the 68th edition of the national domestic tournament.
 Napoli were the defending champions, having won the previous year's final, but were eliminated in the semi-finals by Lazio.
-Juventus emerged victorious with a 2–1 win in extra time, achieving a record tenth title.
+Juventus emerged victorious with a 2–1 win in extra time, earning a record-breaking tenth title.